ujikstark/googleci2k19/imagemanipulation/README.md

 ## How to use that ?
-i make it with python3 so let's do it :) this steps i use for default folder my github :
+i make it with python3 so let's do it :)
 1. open terminal and python3 ujik.py
 2. and will appear `Image : ` fill this with your dir you wanna resize , don't forget to use `/` after the dir
 3. and done the pixel being 400,400